 For organisations with traditional IT infrastructure: We assess your current server and compute capacity and recommend targeted upgrades to support AI workloads — GPU acceleration, additional memory and storage, or network improvements.
 We work with what you have and add only what's needed for AI, avoiding unnecessary replacement costs.

-What's included: Hardware specification and vendor sourcing, server room or rack planning, network segmentation for AI workloads, cooling and power assessment, on-site installation, cabling, configuration, and burn-in testing.
-You get a production-ready private AI infrastructure with a clear maintenance and upgrade path — without needing an in-house infrastructure team.
+What's included: Hardware spec and sourcing, rack planning, network segmentation for AI workloads, cooling and power assessment, on-site installation, cabling, configuration, and burn-in testing.
+You get a production-ready private AI infrastructure — no in-house infra team needed.

 Build applications that run entirely on your own infrastructure: private RAG systems that search your internal documents, confidential AI assistants for your teams, compliance agents trained on your regulatory framework, internal productivity tools, and domain-specific fine-tuned models — all without data ever leaving your network.
 Explore AI-enhanced software →